-Donor Value Year/s of Tenure Conditions General (continued) The Rhodes Scholarship Approximately £3480 stg pa 2 years, may be extended for a third year Unmarried male and female Australiar citizens aged between 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
-Appli- cations close in early September each year.
-Rothmans Fellowships Award \$17000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
+Donor Value Year/s of Tenure Conditions General (continued) The Rhodes Scholarship Approximately £3600 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens aged between 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
+Appli- cations close in mid-September each year.
+Rothmans Fellowships Award \$20000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
 Appli- cants must have at least 3 years graduate experience in research.
 Applications close in July.
-Sam Cracknell Memorial Up to \$3000 pa See above under Undergraduate Scholar- ships, General

-Engineering Australian Institute of Nuclear Science and Engineering Studentships Basic stipend \$9163 pa.
-Dependent spouse allowance \$2220 pa, \$520 for each dependent child, plus some University expenses.
+Sam Cracknell Memorial Up to \$3000 pa See above under Undergraduate Scholar- ships, General Engineering Australian Institute of Nuclear Science and Engineering Studentships Basic stipend \$9163 pa plus allowances and some University expenses.
 1-3 years Applicants must be honours graduates in Science or Engineering.
 At least one quarter of the period of tenure must be spent at the Institute at Lucas Heights, NSW.
 Applications close early November.
-Harold G. Conde Memorial Fellowship \$7850 pa plus allowances Maximum of 3 years Applicants should be honours graduates permanently domiciled in Australia.
+Harold G. Conde Memorial Fellowship \$8116 pa plus allowances Maximum of 3 years Applicants should be honours graduates permanently domiciled in Australia.
 The Fellowship is for graduate study or re- search in a field related to the electricity industry.
 IBM Research Scholarship in Microelectronics \$11850 pa where only scholarship held. \$5000 pa where it supplements another scholarship.
-Up to 3 years To enable a suitable graduate to under- take a research degree in the Joint Micro- electronics Research Centre.
+Up to 3 years To enable a suitable graduate to undertake a research degree in the Joint Micro- electronics Research Centre.
 Applications close 31 October.
+The Joseph Barling Fellowship Not less than \$8500 Maximum of 3 years Candidates should be electrical engineer- ing graduates of the University of New South Wales (in special circumstances mechanical and industrial engineering graduates may apply).
+The Fellowship is for full-time study for the award of the degree of Master of Business Administra- tion or Doctor of Philosophy at the Univer- sity.
+Applications close 30 November.
+Shell Scholarship in Science or Engineering